Biography

 Civilization: The Collective Life, National Museum of Modern and Contemporary Art, Seoul, South Korea

-Civilization, Flowers Gallery, London
+Civilization, Flowers Gallery, London, UK

 2017